 In addition to weekly (every Saturday) tours to White Shaman, the Witte Museum also offers seasonal guided tours to numerous additional prehistoric and historic sites throughout the Lower Pecos region of West Texas.
 These tours are only possible through the kind cooperation and generosity of various landowners.
 The Witte firmly supports their rights as private landowners, who act as fabulous stewards for these irreplaceable archaeological treasures.
 With trust and friendship they have offered their properties on these limited dates as a truly unique experience.
 Witte Museum members will receive discounted tickets to all Witte Museum Rock Art Foundation guided tours.

 THE WHITE SHAMAN PRESERVE (Every Saturday; Sept-May)

-These tours are limited to 25 participants (ages 10 and up)
+These tours are limited to 20 participants.
+Children 12 and up.

 Join the Witte Museum Rock Art Foundation for a tour of one of the most remarkable and well-photographed rock art sites in the Lower Pecos.
 The White Shaman panel’s meaning and the techniques used to create it, have been the subject of intense scholarly research and many publications.
 It is one of the most spectacular surviving examples, for example, of the use of rare white paint.

 More information on this fascinating, truly one-of-a kind archeological site can be found in the ground-breaking book, Painters in Prehistory: Archeology and Art of the Lower Pecos Canyonlands, by Witte Museum Curator of Archeology Dr. Harry Shafer (Trinity University Press, 2013) and The White Shaman Mural by Dr. Carolyn Boyd (University of Texas Press, 2016).
 These books are both available for purchase at the Witte Museum.